ETHLend/Documentation/ETHLendWhitePaper.md

 <p>Self-sovereignty as reputation. uPort provides a self-sovereign identity system. uPort identity system provides the possibility to claim a decentralized identity.
 User could register credentials through uPort.
 Self-sovereign identity could be as an additive to the decentralized credit rating.
 Such identity could establish that an address belongs to someone, or that the person who is controlling the address has history.
 Such information could be used as an additive to the decentralized credit rating system.
 Moreover, if such self-sovereign identity systems would be in popular use, such systems could be used to access reputation-based lending if there is gained reputation in other decentralized service providers than ETHLend.</p>

-<p>Self-sovereignty as reputation.
-Such self-sovereignty would be efficient if the data is proven and the defaults and other malicious behaviour could be attached to the identity.
+<p>Such self-sovereignty would be efficient if the data is proven and the defaults and other malicious behaviour could be attached to the identity.
 The loan default would eventually mean that the sovereignty of the uPort user would be affected in other Ethereum-based applications as well.
 This would be a risk and loss for the user that has built his reputation on uPort.</p>

 <p>Gateway for first time borrowers. uPort could be a solution for borrowers that do not own ERC-20 tokens or ENS domains to use as a collateral for the loan or do not have reputation to access reputation based lending.
 Since the borrower needs to repay secured loans to receive Credit Tokens to access unsecured lending, uPort would be a solution to access unsecured lending without the need to participate to secured loans in the first place.</p>